 My friend Carol Leather is an expert on how to earn a passive income from her creative pursuits of nature photography and drawing.
 She has taken her passion for photographing birds and animals and turned it into a successful business that she loves to do.

-There are many ways to make an income from your photos or artwork.
+There are many ways to make an income in retirement from your photos or artwork.
 You can sell photos to nature magazines, or sell them on stock photo sites.
 You can create all kinds of products featuring your artwork on sites such as Zazzle, which will sell them for you.

 Publish books of your photos and artworks.
 Sell prints too.